-Having depleted their savings, many Syrian refugees struggle to afford the soaring cost of rent in southern Turkey.
-While Turkish neighbors have been historically generous to the refugees, landlords are increasingly reluctant to rent to unemployed Syrians.
+Having depleted their savings, many Syrian refugees struggle to afford the cost of rent in southern Turkey.
+While Turkish neighbors have been historically generous to refugees, landlords are increasingly reluctant to rent to unemployed Syrians.
 Refugees may be asked to pay up to 6 months of rent in advance.
 Many lack written leases and protection from forced eviction.

 RPI and its local implementing partners are working to meet these needs by:

 - Subsidizing rent and securing free housing rentals for IDPs in exchange for shelter repairs

 - Upgrading housing to render it fit for habitation: rehabilitating plumbing, windows, doors, and generator connections

 - Distributing mattresses, blankets, heaters, fuel, and insulation to civilians evacuated from besieged areas and/or fleeing violence

 - Distributing waterproof floor matting to flooded tented settlements

 - Distributing dried olive pulp as an environmentally friendly fuel for heating and cooking

 - Mediating disputes between landlords and refugee tenants